danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ## Discussion

-We have extracted two quotes from Nathan Ensmenger on his article titled "The Multiple Meanings of a Flowchart" for further discussion, and how would you perceive and understand them?
+We have selected two quotes from Nathan Ensmenger on his article titled "The Multiple Meanings of a Flowchart" for further discussion here.
+How would you perceive and understand them?

 1. "To view the computer flowchart as having only one purpose is narrow and misleading" as he suggests that "every flowchart had multiple meanings and served several purposes simultaneously" (p.
 324)?